Geometrical representation of subshifts for primitive substitutions: Definitions and notations

 \subsection{Matrices and subspaces}

+We denote by $I_n \in M_n(\N)$, or just $I$ when there is no ambiguity, the identity matrix.
 A matrix is said to be \defi{irreducible} if its characteristic polynomial is irreducible.
 Let $M \in M_n(\N)$ be a matrix.
 We say that $M$ is \defi{primitive} if there exists $n \geq 1$ such that every coefficient of $M^n$ is strictly positive.
 We say that $M$ is \defi{pseudo-unimodular} if the product of all its non-zero eigenvalues, counting multiplicities, equals $\pm1$.
 In particular, unimodular matrices are pseudo-unimodular.